allegro/allegro.tech/_posts/2014-11-26-testing-restful-service-and-clients.md

 In the first part of this article I show how to test REST service clients using [Restito](https://github.com/mkotsur/restito) library.
 Second part contains a bit more complex example of testing REST service with [REST-assured](https://code.google.com/p/rest-assured/).
-Both of these libraries can be used with JUnit, so if you read my previous article: [Java Testing Toolbox](http://allegrotech.io/java-testing-toolbox.html), then you should be alerady well accustomed to testing with JUnit and given-when-then style of writing tests.
+Both of these libraries can be used with JUnit, so if you read my previous article: [Java Testing Toolbox](http://allegrotech.io/java-testing-toolbox.html), then you should be already well accustomed to testing with JUnit and given-when-then style of writing tests.

 ### Client testing with Restito ([https://github.com/mkotsur/restito](https://github.com/mkotsur/restito))